athoug/Udacity-Arcade-Classic/README.md

 # Classic Arcade Game Clone Project

+A clone of the classic arcade game frogger.

 ![demo](images/demo.gif)

 ## Instructions

 to run this game all you need is a modern broswer that is compatiable with the Canvas API prefrably [chrome](https://www.google.com/chrome/?brand=CHBD&gclid=CjwKCAjw-4_mBRBuEiwA5xnFIGjqBJd8bCtUg_zKfQxcxu-D_xCoxcwTStNzdyRHI2_J-xdddZsLABoCLk4QAvD_BwE&gclsrc=aw.ds) or [firefox](https://www.mozilla.org/en-US/firefox/new/).

+What you need to do to play the game is:

+1. Clone or download the repository [this repository]
+2. in the project file, navigate to the `index.html` file
+3. Open the `index.html` in your broswer of choice [see above for recommended browser]
+4. then go ahead and play the game by using your keyboard

 ## Gameplay